 The Review Board provides the following guidance for setting the geographic scope for this environmental assessment.
-The minimum geographic scope will include:
+The minimum geographic scope will include the following aerial extent:

-- 1) Canadian Zinc's mineral and surface leases and mining claims in the Prairie Creek area, and a reasonable impact footprint radius centered on the Prairie Creek Mine site; - 2) The winter road from the Prairie Creek Mine to the Liard Highway, including the two proposed transfer facilities, and a reasonable impact footprint corridor centered on the winter road, including any watercourses from the point at which they are crossed or otherwise influenced by the winter road downstream to the point where impacts are unlikely to be measurable; - 3) The Liard Highway from the point where it meets the winter road just north of Lindberg Landing, south to the NWT/BC border, and a reasonable impact footprint corridor centered on the Liard Highway; and - 4) Prairie Creek downstream of the Prairie Creek Mine to the confluence of the South Nahanni River, and further downstream if there is evidence of likely project-related impacts.
+- 1) Canadian Zinc's mineral and surface leases and mining claims in the Prairie Creek area, sub-surface workings, and a reasonable impact footprint radius centered on the Prairie Creek Mine site; - 2) The winter road from the Prairie Creek Mine to the Liard Highway, including the two proposed transfer facilities, and a reasonable impact footprint corridor centered on the winter road, including any watercourses from the point at which they are crossed or otherwise influenced by the winter road downstream to the point where impacts are unlikely to be measurable; - 3) The Liard Highway from the point where it meets the winter road just north of Lindberg Landing, south to the NWT/BC border, and a reasonable impact footprint corridor centered on the Liard Highway5; and - 4) The Prairie Creek watershed downstream of the Prairie Creek Mine to the confluence of the South Nahanni River, and further downstream if there is evidence of likely project-related impacts.